ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

     also gives an interesting view of how AI generated art can affect the craft.

 [^2]:

-    For full disclosure, I currently work at Explosion.

-[^3]:

     I will be creating a sample project in the future demonstrating this.